phillipdavidstearns/PGTE_5585_F2019/notes/week11/week11.md

 1. Click **File** > mouse over **Examples** > mouse over **ESP8266WebServer** > click **HelloServer**
 2. In **line 7**, change the text `your-ssid` to `Internet.Providers.LAB.01`
 3. In **line 8**, change the text `your-password` to `!ns3cur3`
 4. (optional) Edit the hello world message on line 20.
 Basically an HTML one-liner at this point.
+See before/after example below:

 Before: